Maximize your data resources by using Treasure Data with Google DoubleClick for Publishers (DFP) DFP.

 |Field Value||Example||Example Description|

-5. (Optional) If you enabled the Delay execution, you can delay the start time of a query.
+5. (Optional) You can delay the start time of a query by enabling the Delay execution.

 Execute the Query